further-reading/Dicecord/README.md

-# [Icon](https://raw.githubusercontent.com/further-reading/Dicecord/master/code/images/D10.ico "Icon") Dicecord - A Discord Diceroller
+# Dicecord - A Discord Diceroller
 A python based client for rolling dice and printing results in Discord channel via webhooks.
 Uses Chronicles of Darkenss ruleset.

 ## Instructions